A Rank-Based Sequential Test of Independence: Additional figures, tables, and simulation results

 \subsection{Illustration of theoretical properties}

 To illustrate the theoretical properties of our method, we display the test martingales for a single realization of the Linear simulation example from Table \ref{tab:simulations} with $l = 5$.
-Figure \ref{fig:illustration_small_large_n} shows the test martingales \eqref{eq:test_martingale_d} for $d = 2, 4, 8, 16$, as well as their combinations with $\eta = 0,1$.
-Density estimates at sample size $n = 500$ are shown in Figure \ref{fig:illustration_densities}.
-As predicted by our theory, for large $n$, the test martingale with $d = 16$ grows at the fastest rate, that is, it has the steepest slope for sample sizes towards $10\,000$ in the figure.
-The martingales with smaller $d$ start to grow at smaller sample sizes, but at a slower rate.
-The combination method with $\eta = 0$ is superior than all other martingales at small sample sizes, but is eventually exceeded by $(M_n^{(4)})_{n\in\mathbb{N}}$ and by the average of the martingales ($\eta = 1$), but only at a very large sample size.
-As can be seen in Figure \ref{fig:illustration_simple_sinkhorn}, in this particular simulation the correction with Sinkhorn's algorithm is uniformly better than the simple estimators in Equation \eqref{eq:density_estimator}.
+Figure \ref{fig:illustration_small_large_n} shows test martingales for $d = 2, 4, 8, 16$, as well as their combinations with $\eta = 0,1$.
+In Figure \ref{fig:kl_growth_rate}, we depict the empirical growth rates $\sum_{i=1}^n \log\{f_n^{(d)}(R_i, S_i)\}/n$ and the KL-divergence $\kl(\Qd\|\Ucal)$ for the same example, with noise levels $l = 1, 5, 9$.
+As predicted by our theory, for large $n$, the test martingale with $d = 16$ grows at the fastest rate, with growth rate converging to $\kl(Q^{(16)}\|\Ucal)$ as $n$ increases.
+The martingales with smaller $d$ start to grow at smaller sample sizes, but have a smaller growth rate.
+The combination method with $\eta = 0$ is superior to all other martingales at small sample sizes, but is eventually exceeded by $(M_n^{(4)})_{n\in\mathbb{N}}$ and by the average of the martingales ($\eta = 1$), but only at a very large sample size.
+Density estimates for the distribution of the sequential ranks are shown in Figure \ref{fig:illustration_densities}.
+As can be seen in Figure \ref{fig:illustration_simple_sinkhorn}, in this particular simulation the correction with Sinkhorn's algorithm is uniformly better than the simple estimators.